felipevolpone/ray/README.md

 ```

 ### Shields
-Ray has an option to you protect your API when the endpoint is not behind an authentication.
-You can use Shields.
+Ray has an option to you protect your API: using Shields.
 How it works?
-You inherit from Shield class and implement just the http method that you *want protect*.
+You inherit from the Shield class and implement just the http method that you *want to protect*.

 ```python
 class PersonShield(Shield):